Feeding Peanuts to Birds, Top 10 Tips and Advice

 There are many ways to offer peanuts to birds, to suit different species and habits.
 Larger birds like jays and woodpeckers like whole peanuts in their shells, smaller birds like chickadees like peanut hearts or chips.
 By knowing these preferences you can attract more birds to your garden.

-One way is to use specialized peanut feeders that will dispense peanuts safely and attractively.
+One way is to use specialised peanut feeders that will dispense peanuts safely and attractively.
 Another is to scatter peanuts on the ground for ground feeding birds and to mix peanuts into seed mixes for variety and convenience.

 Or try smearing peanut butter on tree bark or using it in suet feeders for a high energy treat the birds will love.
 Tray and dish feeders are also great for serving whole peanuts and splits, to attract different bird species.
 Try different methods and see what works for the birds in your area and enjoy the birds flocking to your feeders.